Angular Date Range Picker Component Overview

 Forms and Validation

 The Date Range Picker Component supports all directives from the core FormsModule, NgModel and ReactiveFormsModule (FormControl, FormGroup, etc.).
 This also includes the Forms Validators functions.
-In addition, the component's min and max values also act as form validators.
+In addition, the component's min and max values and disabledDates also act as form validators.

 The NgModel and validators can be set on the IgxDateRangePickerComponent or on the individual start and end date inputs.